Energinet-DataHub/geh-core/source/Messaging/documents/documentation.md

 ## Publishing

 The publishing functionality is responsible for publishing integration events.
-The IIntegrationEventProvider implementation has to be implemented.
+The IIntegrationEventProvider interface has to be implemented.

 Below code shows an example of an IIntegrationEventProvider implementation as well as the registration.